Contrarian Investment Rules – First Part

 Rule 20: Buy the least expensive stocks within an industry, as determined by the four contrarian strategies, regardless of how high or low the general price of the industry group.

+That is the first part of the Contrarian Investment Rules.
 Be sure to visit tomorrow for the remaining half.